moobcraft/neon/README.md

 copy defaultconfig.json to config.json and put a token in

-then `npm run` to start. do this in a screen/tmux preferably
+then `npm run start` to start. do this in a screen/tmux preferably

 you can update from the master branch with `npm run update`